 As a project manager, you should define the budget in the early stage of the project and then compare it with the figure your customer initially offered.
-If the client decides to spend a certain amount of money that doesn’t match your requirements, you can prepare a business proposal which will include the estimates of the total cost of the project.
+If the client decides to spend a certain amount of money that doesn’t match your requirements, you can prepare a business proposal that will include the estimates of the total cost of the project.
 This proposal helps the customer base his decision on more accurate estimates.

-While it’s virtually impossible to keep your eye on everything, it’s an imperative to maintain the balance and strive towards the equilibrium of the triangle no matter how challenging it can be.
+While it’s virtually impossible to keep your eye on everything, it’s imperative to maintain the balance and strive towards the equilibrium of the triangle no matter how challenging it can be.

 The area inside the triangle represents the quality and it’s the ultimate objective of every project delivery.
-A good project manager will find the way how to control all three constraints of the triangle and produce the best quality.
+A good project manager will find a way how to control all three constraints of the triangle and produce the best quality.

-Project manager’s ultimate goal is to meet their customers’ requirements and live up to the quality standards.
+The project manager's ultimate goal is to meet their customers’ requirements and live up to the quality standards.
 In order to do so, you as a project manager need to control both the quality and the constraints.